Professor, Department of Foundations of Medicine

 Another major focus of our research has been to study the effects of prostaglandins on cardiovascular disease and cellular metabolism.
 We have demonstrated accelerated atherosclerosis and impaired glucose tolerance in lipocalin-type prostaglandin D2 synthase (L-PGDS) knockout mice, establishing a novel link between L-PGDS and metabolic syndrome.

 Subsequently, several clinical studies have revealed elevated L-PGDS serum levels in people with diabetes, as well as in those with cardiovascular disease.
 These findings prompted us to explore the importance of prostaglandins in other areas, such as cancer cell proliferation and preterm birth.
 In fact, we recently received a patent for a noninvasive clinical biomarker for the prediction of preterm birth.

 We have received generous research support from multiple grants from the National Institutes of Health, the American Heart Association, the March of Dimes, and the American Diabetes Association (ADA).
 I am a recipient of the ADA’s Thomas R. Lee Award for research excellence, as well as several STEM mentoring and teaching awards from the NIH and ADA.
 I have more than 90 publications in peer-reviewed journals and have written several review articles, book chapters and two US Patents.

-Professor, Department of Foundations of Medicine at NYU Long Island School of Medicine
+Professor, Department of Foundations of Medicine at NYU Grossman Long Island School of Medicine

-Director, Language Acquisition, NYU Long Island School of Medicine
+Course Director, Language Acquisition, NYU Grossman Long Island School of Medicine

 PhD from Graduate Center - CUNY